flathub/flathub/README.md

 ./build.sh
 ```

-The build script does the following:

-- Installs the `flathub` named flatpak remote for the `user` instead of `system`, since many distros will already have `flathub` pre-configured for `system`.
-- Installs org.freedesktop.Platform.Compat.i386//$FDO_VERSION to enable multiarch lib compatibility for 32-bit applications and graphics drivers
-- Installs org.freedesktop.Platform.GL32.nvidia-(your kernel module version) if you're on nvidia
-- Installs org.freedesktop.Platform.GL32.default//$FDO_VERSION if you're on intel/amd
-- Installs the org.flatpak.Builder flatpak to allow you to build the flatpak from the project manifest
+> [!NOTE]

-We have to pre-install supplementary 32-Bit drivers beforehand since they're not listed as dependencies of the org.freedesktop.Platform runtimes, they're treated as optional application dependencies- so when the flatpak gets installed from the local `repo/` directory that gets created from build output, there's no available refs that flatpak can auto-resolve and install from (GL32 and i386 extensions will not exist in `repo/`, they exist in `flathub`)
+> We have to pre-install supplementary 32-Bit drivers beforehand since they're not listed as dependencies of the org.freedesktop.Platform runtimes, they're treated as optional application dependencies- so when the flatpak gets installed from the local `repo/` directory that gets created from build output, there's no available refs that flatpak can auto-resolve and install from (GL32 and i386 extensions will not exist in `repo/`, they exist in `flathub`)

-When this package is hosted on flathub, dep resolution will function.

 # Debug